oliverphilcox/RascalC/docs/usage/tutorial.rst

     ....

 Here we're using 10 loops (to get 10 independent estimates of the covariance matrix), and setting N2-N4 such that we'll get good precision in a few hours of runtime.
-Note that the ``nofznorm`` parameter is set to the summed galaxy weights we found before.
+Note that the ``nofznorm`` parameter is set to the number of galaxies we found before.
 Now, we'll compile the code:

 .. code-block:: bash